hschellman/computing-basics/_episodes/03-data-management.md

 > ## Exercise 1
-> * Use `metacat` to find a file from a particular experiment/run/processing stage
+> * Use `metacat query ....` to find a file from a particular experiment/run/processing stage.
+Look in [DataCatalogDocs](https://dune.github.io/DataCatalogDocs/index.html) for hints on constructing queries.
-> * Use `metacat file show -m namespace:filename` to get  metadata for this file.
+> * Use `metacat file show -m -l namespace:filename` to get  metadata for this file.
 Note that `--json` gives the output in json format.
 {: .challenge}

 When we are analyzing large numbers of files in a group of batch jobs, we use a metacat dataset to describe the full set of files that we are going to analyze and use the JustIn system to run over that dataset.
 Each job will then come up and ask metacat and rucio to give it the next file in the list.
 It will try to find the nearest copy.
 For instance if you are running at CERN and analyzing this file it will automatically take it from the CERN storage space EOS.

-> ## Exercise 2
+> ## Exercise 2  - explore in the gui
-FIXME Need to make an example of looking at a dataset {: .challenge}
+> [The Metacat Gui](https://metacat.fnal.gov:9443/dune_meta_prod/app/auth/login?redirect=/dune_meta_prod/app/app/gui/datasets) is a nice place to explore the data we have.
+>
+> You need to log in with your services (not kerberos) password.
+{: .challenge}

 **Resources**: